Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Most people will eat the fruit raw but you can also take pomegranate in the form of juice, molasses, paste, tea, vinegar and even in capsule form.
 Pomegranate vinegar?

 Yes.
 You may be familiar with the health benefits of vinegar, especially Apple Cider Vinegar.
 But not many are familiar with the health benefits of pomegranate vinegar.

 As this article is for information only, please get your doctor's advice before taking pomegranate vinegar to treat any ailments that you may have.
 Check if it will interfere with the medication that you are now taking.

 This ruby-red vinegar with a fruity sweetness and crisp acidity is packed with many benefits and are as follows:

-- Aids Digestive System: Pomegranate vinegar is rich in acetic acid that helps the digestive system.
+- Aid Digestive System: Pomegranate vinegar is rich in acetic acid that helps the digestive system.
 This is done by increasing the body's capacity to take up essential nutrients from the food that we eat.
 To benefits from this, add pomegranate vinegar in salads or take pomegranate vinegar as a drink (mix 1-2 tablespoon in a glass of water) before or with meals.
 This will help improve the absorption of essential minerals found in foods.

 - Improve Body Performance: The easy absorption of vital minerals in the food that we eat will help us fight against diabetes, cancers, and osteoporosis.
-Since pomegranate vinegar aids in our digestive system, it plays a part in improving our health by letting our body perform better.
+Since pomegranate vinegar aids in our digestive system, it plays a part in improving our health by letting our bodies perform better.

 - Better absorption of calcium: People suffering from dairy product intolerance (lactose intolerance) will need alternative sources of calcium.
 This can be from spinach, broccoli, or garlic.
 If you add a drop of pomegranate vinegar in these foods, your body will absorb calcium more easily.

 - Lower cholesterol and blood pressure levels: Just like eating apricot seeds, Pomegranate Vinegar can lower cholesterol and blood pressure levels.
 This indirectly helps reduce the chances of heart diseases and strokes.